YoobeeWebTutors/javascript-manual/14-arrays.md

 * [Fisher–Yates Shuffle](http://bost.ocks.org/mike/shuffle/) - an explanation on how to de-sort or *shuffle* an array efficiently in JavaScript.

 ## Exercises

+### Reading Arrays
+* Write a function that takes an array of elements and returns true if all the elements are strings.
+* Write one function for each of the following that takes an array of unsorted numbers and returns a number:
+  * the average or mean (sum of elements ÷ count of elements)
+  * the minimum number (smallest element)
+  * the maximum number (largest element)
+  * the median (the middle element when sorted)
+  * the mode (the element that appears most frequently, `false` if nothing is repeated)
-* Write a function that will convert an array of names to a proper english sentence: "Alice, Bob, and Charles".
-Every name is separated with a comma, except the last one which also includes 'and'
+* Write a function that takes an array of people's names `['Alice', 'Bob', 'Charles']` and output a proper english sentence: `"Alice, Bob, and Charles"`.
+See how every name is separated with a comma, except the last one which is preceded by 'and'.
-*
+* Using an array of ranks and an array of suits, write a set of nested loops that outputs every playing card: Ranks: Ace, 2—10, Jack, Queen, King.
+Suits: Clubs, Diamonds, Hearts, Spades.
+ * Extra for experts: do it with one `for` loop and `%`.
+### Creating Arrays

+* Write a function that takes an array of string elements and returns a new array of only the elements that contain strings longer than 5 characters.
+* Write a function that takes an array of numbers and returns a new array of each element squared (i.e. 3 squared = 3² = 3 ✕ 3 = 9), (e.g. `[3, 10, 42]` => `[9, 100, 1764]`)

+### Sorting Arrays
+* Write a function that sorts an array of numbers numerically, with largest numbers coming last (ascending).
+* Write a function that takes an array of string elements and sorts the array by length of string with longest strings coming first (descending).
+* Write a function that takes an array of string elements and sorts the array by each element's vowel count, with highest vowel count coming last (ascending).